PanPraescribens/primitive-survival/README.md

 Roadmap

- - Make deadfall and snare trap more effective, and/or prevent larger mobs from being attracted to them/tripping them.
+ - Make deadfall and snare trap more effective?, and/or prevent larger mobs from being attracted to them/tripping them.
 Investigate blunt attack in 3rd person for snare.
+ - Remove giant shadow from deadfall
  - Add fillet fish functionality for better inventory management/cooking
  - Investigate fish in soup/stew recipes not rendering in pot/bowl
  - Work on smoking rack